 During our journey we encounter a lot of plastic waste.
-This is spread over beaches, on the street, washes up on beaches and it floats in the ocean.
+It lies on the street, washes up on beaches and it floats in the ocean.
 We recycle part of this plastic with machines that we carry on board.
-We do this together with the local community.
+The result: colourful flowerpots!

-The first adventure is getting 'De HULK' on location.
+The first challenge is getting 'The Hulk' on location.
 The Hulk is a large green shredder of +/- 30 kg made from stainless steel.
-But once it is placed on the beach between the plastic, you can not avoid the machine.
-The Hulk attracts a lot of attention and children enjoy throwing plastic waste into the machine on the spot.
-After turning the large steering wheel a few times we get small pieces of plastic.
+But once it is placed on the beach between the plastic, you cannot avoid the machine.
+The children enjoy throwing plastic waste into the machine.
+After turning the large wheel a few times we get small pieces of plastic.
 We use these pieces of plastic as raw material for our flowerpots.

 Melting with the sun

 We have developed our own press to make unique flowerpots.
 The press goes into the solar oven, which heats up to 200 degrees.
 That’s warm enough to melt the plastic perfectly.
 This way we do not use fossil fuels during the process.
 All over the world we can recycle plastic, as long as the sun shines!

 Electricity is often used for recycling.
 This can be very expensive and is generated with fossil fuels.
 It’s polluting and costs local people money.
 That is why we melt the plastic in our solar oven using the energy of the sun.